victor-lillo/zoomable-image/README.md

 // And when your document is ready... initZoomableImages()

-// Or with a custom selector... initZoomableImages({ dataSelector: 'data-custom-selector' })
+// Or with custom options...
+initZoomableImages({
+  dataSelector: 'data-custom-selector',
+  scrollOffset: 300,
+})
 ```

 ### `zoomImage(imageToZoom)`